Why can’t I walk away from my ex?

 Question

-We are both un-married, single parents.
-I have my children full time and he has his children half of the time.
-I have had depression issues that come from a family affected by alcoholism, and I left a controlling marriage.
-Previous to our relationship, he had been diagnosed with bipolar type II, with concurrent addiction issues.
-We both maintain professional counselling independently, but I am currently on a waiting list to resume with my therapist.
+We are both single parents.
+I have my children full time, while he has his part time.
+I have struggled with depression, coming from a family affected by alcoholism, and I left a controlling marriage.
+He has been diagnosed with bipolar type II and has a history of addiction.
+We each see professional counselors, although I am currently on a waitlist to resume therapy.

 - Dr. Schwartz responds to questions about psychotherapy and mental health problems, from the perspective of his training in clinical psychology.